Launched in 2013, the Kentucky State Teacher Fellows Program has the distinction of being Hope Street Group’s inaugural state fellowship program.

 Anji, National Board certified teacher, has been a 7th- and 8th-grade science teacher at Jackson Independent School for 23 years.
 She is a graduate of Morehead State University.
 Last year she worked in a hybrid position as a teacher leader on special assignment with the Kentucky Department of Education where she co-founded the Kentucky Appalachian Teacher Network with the goal of increasing communication in the KVEC and SESC regions.
 She was a member of the 2011 Integration District Team that implemented the Literacy Design Collaborative (LDC) and is the LDC lead in her district.
 Her school was one of the pilot schools for TPGES as well as the new Science Assessment and studied the NGSS in her regional Science Teacher Leader Network.
 In these roles she saw the strong connection between LDC, TPGES, NGSS, and National Boards.
 Davidson is a current CTEPS member and is proud to have served on the first ECET2EKY committee.

-Joshua DeWar is a native of Janesville, Wis.
+Joshua DeWar is a native of Janesville, WI.
 He has a passion for diversity education and has done research on retention issues impacting students of color.
 He has presented regionally and nationally, most recently at KASC and ECET2LOU.
 He has lived in the Louisville area since 2010.
 DeWar worked in higher education as a student affairs administrator for nine years before moving to the K-5 classroom.
-He currently teaches 2nd grade at Engelhard Elementary in Jefferson County.
-He holds a bachelor’s degree in French and elementary education from Ripon College, a master’s in college student personnel from Bowling Green State University, a master’s in teaching from the University of Louisville, and Ph.D. in education from Marian University in Wisconsin.
-He is currently working on his Ed.S. degree at Asbury University.
+He currently holds a hybrid teaching and administrative role, the first of its kind for Nelson County, at Boston School, one of the district’s k-8 schools.
+He holds a bachelor’s degree in French and elementary education from Ripon College, a master’s in college student personnel from Bowling Green State University, a master’s in teaching from the University of Louisville, a Ph.D. in education from Marian University in Wisconsin and an Ed.S. degree from Asbury University.
 He served as the 2016 Kentucky State Elementary Teacher of the Year.